Nycticorax nycticorax hoactli

 Breeding season sightings elsewhere in the state are rare; two on a Perkins Co playa 15 Jun 2011 and one in Chase Co 9 Jul 2018 were unexpected there.
 Individuals at Funk WPA, Phelps Co and in the eastern Rainwater Basin 28 Jun 2003 and 1-7 Jul 2018 were non-breeding immatures, as is likely for two along Interstate Highway 80 in Buffalo Co 5 Jul 2016 and one in Lancaster Co 16 Jun 2018.

 Fall: summer <<<>>> Nov 23, 24, 24

 Movement is detectable beginning in mid-Jul and good numbers continue through mid-Aug.
-There are later records of an immature near Niobrara, Knox Co 28 Nov 2008, an immature at Lake Ogallala, Keith Co 8 Dec 2000, one on the Grand Island CBC 18 Dec 2010, and another there 21 Dec 2002, a first-year bird very late at Lake Ogallala 2 Jan 1999 (Jorgensen 2001) and an immature on Salt Creek, Lincoln, Lancaster Co 11 Jan 2014.
+There are later records of an immature near Niobrara, Knox Co 28 Nov 2008, an immature at Lake Ogallala, Keith Co 8 Dec 2000, an immature in Otoe Co 12 Dec 2019, one on the Grand Island CBC 18 Dec 2010, and another there 21 Dec 2002, a first-year bird very late at Lake Ogallala 2 Jan 1999 (Jorgensen 2001) and an immature on Salt Creek, Lincoln, Lancaster Co 11 Jan 2014.

 - High counts: 100 at Funk WPA 12 Jul 1998, 59 there 20 Jul 2001, and 47 there 13 Aug 2000.